-- a: high quality and inclusive design of schemes, including transport infrastructure, which reinforces and contributes to its specific local context, creating attractive, inspiring and safe place. - b: ensuring that assessing all major housing development schemes with a residential component should be assessed using the Building for Life design assessment tool (or equivalent methodology) meet CABE's.
+- a: high quality and inclusive design of schemes, including transport infrastructure, which reinforces and contributes to its specific local context, creating attractive, inspiring and safe place. - b: assessing all major development schemes with a residential component should be assessed using the Building for Life design assessment tool (or equivalent methodology).
 As a guide development should meet its "good" standard.